Josh Naylor Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in the league.

-- The righty last pitched on Wednesday against the Detroit Tigers, when he went seven innings, allowing five earned runs while giving up seven hits.
+- Cox will make his first start of the season for the Royals.

+- The 26-year-old lefty has appeared in relief six times this season.

-- In 15 games this season, the 26-year-old has a 6.34 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .294 to his opponents.
+- In six appearances this season, he has compiled a .00 ERA and averages 9.5 strikeouts per nine innings while opposing batters are hitting .053 against him.

 © 2023 Data Skrive.
 All rights reserved.